example42/example42.github.io/_posts/2019-02-18-partner_awards.md

 ## Why example42 GmbH?

-At example42 GmbH two long time Puppet experts have combined their Puppet knowledge, each one having more that ten years of on field Pupept experience.
+At example42 GmbH two long time Puppet experts have combined their Puppet knowledge, each one having more that ten years of hands-on Puppet experience.

-Meanwhile we participate in a world wide network of Puppet experts and contribute to the community with our [Open Source](https://github.com/example42) modules and Puppet related projects.
+Meanwhile we participate in a world-wide network of Puppet experts and contribute to the community with our [Open Source](https://github.com/example42) modules and Puppet related projects.

-We have happy and proud of being part of this world.
+We are happy and proud of being part of this world.

 example42 GmbH